-For financial assets available for sale, the Group assesses at each reporting date whether there is objective evidence that an investment or group of investments is impaired.
+For available-for-sale financial assets, the Group assesses at each reporting date whether there is objective evidence that an investment or group of investments is impaired.

-In the case of equity investments classified as financial assets available for sale, objective evidence would include a significant or prolonged decline in the fair value of the equity investment below its cost.
+In the case of equity investments classified as available-for-sale financial assets, objective evidence would include a significant or prolonged decline in the fair value of the equity investment below its cost.
 'Significant' is evaluated against the original cost of the investment and 'prolonged' against the period in which the fair value has been below its original cost.
-Where there is evidence of impairment, the cumulative loss measured as the difference between the acquisition cost and the current fair value, less any impairment loss on those financial assets available for sale previously recognised in the consolidated income statement, is removed from other comprehensive income and recognised in the consolidated income statement.
+Where there is evidence of impairment, the cumulative loss measured as the difference between the acquisition cost and the current fair value, less any impairment loss on available-for-sale financial assets previously recognised in the consolidated income statement, is removed from other comprehensive income and recognised in the consolidated income statement.
 Impairment losses on equity investments are not reversed through the consolidated income statement; increases in their fair value after impairment are recognised directly in other comprehensive income.
+For available-for-sale equity securities measured at cost, impairment losses are not reversed.